top of page

 The Bank of Canada’s overnight lending rate sets the cost for Canada’s banks to borrow money from each other at the end of each business day.
 It is adjusted on predetermined meeting dates throughout the year as a way to control inflation.

-Prime rate, which is what financial institutions use to set interest rates for variable mortgages, loans and lines of credit, is primarily influenced by The Bank of Canada's overnight lending rate, so when it goes up or down, you can expect Prime rate to follow.
-It's currently set at 6.7%, but some of the banks set theirs a bit higher.
-Variable rates are expressed as Prime + or - a certain amount.
+Prime rate, which is what financial institutions use to set interest rates for variable mortgages, loans, and lines of credit, is primarily influenced by the Bank of Canada’s overnight lending rate.
+When the overnight rate goes up or down, Prime rate usually follows.
+Variable rates are expressed as Prime plus or minus a certain amount.

-We say variable, but there are actually variable rate mortgages and adjustable rate mortgages.
-Variable rate mortgages have payments that stay the same as Prime go up or down, so the amortization (total length of the mortgage) fluctuates when Prime changes.
+We say variable, but there are actually two types: variable rate mortgages and adjustable rate mortgages.
+Variable rate mortgages have payments that stay the same as Prime changes, so the amortization (the total length of the mortgage) fluctuates when Prime moves.
+Adjustable rate mortgages have payments that change as Prime changes, which keeps the amortization on track.

 Fixed Interest Rates

-Government bonds are low risk investment products and the bond yield is the annual return on those investments expressed as a percentage.
+Fixed rate mortgages work differently.
+Instead of following the Prime rate, they follow the trends of the corresponding Government of Canada bond yields.
+For example, the five year fixed rate for a mortgage generally follows the five year bond yield.
+Government bonds are low risk investment products, and the bond yield is the annual return on those investments expressed as a percentage.

 Variable vs Fixed